-Our audit opinion as expressed in this report is consistent with the additional report to the audit committee of the Company, which was issued on 7 March 2024.
+Our audit opinion as expressed in this report is consistent with the additional report to the audit committee of the Company, which was issued on the same date as the date of this report.

 Non-audit services

 No prohibited non-audit services referred to in Article 5 (1) of Regulation (EU) No. 537/2014 of the European Parliament and of the Council of 16 April 2014 on specific requirements regarding statutory audit of public-interest entities were provided and we remained independent of the Company in conducting the audit.